-If investors know your business is going to grow in the future, the company valuation will be higher.
 Is your market or industry expected to grow?
 Or is there an opportunity to expand the business' product line in the future?
 Factors like these will boost the valuation of your business.
+If investors know your business will grow in the future, the company valuation will be higher.

-The financial industry is built on trying to accurately define the current growth potential and the future valuation of a company.
-All the characteristics listed above have to be considered.
-The key to understanding future value is to determine which factors weigh more heavily than others.
+The financial industry is built on trying to accurately define current growth potential and future valuation.
+All the characteristics listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.

 Public Company Valuation

-For public companies, the company valuation is typically referred to as the market capitalization -- where the value of the company equals the total number of outstanding shares multiplied by the price of the shares.
+For public companies, valuation is referred to as market capitalization (which we’ll discuss below) — where the value of the company equals the total number of outstanding shares multiplied by the price of the shares.

-Public companies can also trade on book value -- the total amount of assets minus liabilities on the company balance sheet.
-The value is based on the original cost of the asset less any depreciation, amortization or impairment costs made against the asset.
+Public companies can also trade on book value, which is the total amount of assets minus liabilities on your company balance sheet.
+The value is based on the asset’s original cost less any depreciation, amortization, or impairment costs made against the asset.